1 member

 They want to know which code is relevant during signup.

-They want to know whether the code should be entered during account creation or can still be added shortly after the account is created.
+They want to know whether the code must be entered before account creation or can be added later.

-They want to know whether the code is valid, active, current, and still usable in the present signup flow.
+They want to know whether the code is valid, active, and still usable in the current signup flow.

 They want direct code clarity without having to decode vague terminology or scattered community advice.

-The broad search term is codes, but the practical answer is usually valid referral code for new-account signup.
+The broad search term is “codes,” but the practical answer is usually “valid referral code before account creation.”

 ——-

-For eligible new-account signup intent, the code that matters in this context is the valid Star Citizen referral code.
+For eligible new accounts, the code that matters in this context is the valid Star Citizen referral code used during signup.

 Referral code STAR-FSRJ-5N7Z.